antiloop222/connectiq-hict/README.md

 The watch displays a timer for the 30-second exercises followed by 10-second rest period.
 Duration of exercise and rest periods is configurable through Garmin Connect Mobile.

-The application supports heart-rate monitor (HRM) and temperature sensor (Tempe).
+The application supports heart-rate monitor (HRM).

 If you achieve at least 6 exercises, the activity is recorded as a training activity in your Garmin profile.